vesafetahaj/MapReduce-WordCount/README.md

 2. **Shuffle & Sort**: Sort the key-value pairs by key.
 3. **Reduce**: Aggregate values associated with each key.

+---

+## 🎯 Learning Goals

+1. Understand the structure of a MapReduce pipeline
+2. Practice basic stream processing in Python
+3. Build a modern frontend to visualize distributed data logic
+4. Learn to integrate CLI and GUI views of the same data pipeline

+---
 ## 🏗️ Architecture Overview

 ![image](https://github.com/user-attachments/assets/0f8f6b56-6a2f-4867-a20a-cd7c0a3b7bd7)